lucasmt/separation-grk/README.md

 ./sgrk <specification-file> [--test=<test-set-file>] [--play=<input-play-file>] [--dumpdot=<output-dot-file>]
 ```

-where ``<specification-file>`` is a file in the format above.
+where ``<specification-file>`` is a file in tnhe format above.
 The tool outputs either ``Realizable`` or ``Unrealizable``.

-If the specification is realizable, the optional arguments indicate what to do with the winning strategy.
-We describe the options below.
+Although the tool computes a winning strategy if the specification is realizable, currently there is no option to save this winning strategy in a standard format such as AIGER.
+However, the winning strategy can be inspected in various ways by using the optional arguments.
+We descripte these options below.

 ### Dump dot

 If the optional argument ``--dumpdot=<output-dot-file>`` is provided, then it will save a ``.dot`` file with three BDDs:

-* The first (labeled ``FG(CC)``) represents the set of winning states; that is, the states from where the system can force the game to remain forever in a strongly-connected component that covers cycles.
+* The first (labeled ``FG(CC)``) represents the set of winning states; that is, the states from where the system can force the game to remain forever in a strongly-connected component of the game graph that satisfies the GR(k) winning condition.
-* The second (labeled ``CC``) represents the set of states where the system is able to cover cycles: as long as the environment does not move to a different strongly-connected component, the system has a strategy for guaranteeing that all implications are satisfied without leaving the current strongly-connected component.
+* The second (labeled ``CC``) represents the set of states where the system can win while remaining in the same strongly-connected component.
+That is, as long as the environment does not move to a different component, the system has a strategy to satisfy the GR(k) winning condition from within the current component.
-* The third (labeled ``T``) represents a transition relation that will take the system from a winning state that does not cover cycles to a winning state that does cover cycles.
+* The third (labeled ``T``) represents a transition relation that will take the system from a winning state not in ``CC`` to a winning state in ``CC``.

 ### Test